 Although mesothelioma is rare, peritoneal mesothelioma is the second most common type of this cancer.
 Like pleural mesothelioma, which affects the mesothelium in the chest cavity, asbestos exposure is the primary risk factor for peritoneal mesothelioma.

 One of the potential complications of this cancer is a buildup of fluid between the two layers of the peritoneum.
 Called ascitic fluid, at normal levels, it provides lubrication and has an anti-inflammatory role.
 An abnormal buildup of the fluid is called ascites.

 The mesothelioma cells may cause this condition because they produce large amounts of ascitic fluid.
 Mesothelioma tumors can also clog up the cells in the abdominal wall, which would normally resorb the ascitic fluid.

 Ascites is not only caused by peritoneal mesothelioma.
 It has more common causes, including cirrhosis of the liver or other advanced liver disease, congestive heart failure, and infections.
 Ascites can range from mild to severe.

-When mild, it may be undetectable, but as it gets worse it can cause severe distension, or swelling, of the abdomen.
-Patients with ascites describe feeling full all the time and a worsening sense of heaviness and pressure.
-Ascites may also cause shortness of breath as the fluid presses up on the diaphragm.
+When mild, it may be undetectable; however, as the condition worsens, it can cause severe distension or swelling of the abdomen.
+Patients with ascites describe feeling full all the time and a sense of heaviness and pressure.
+Ascites may also cause shortness of breath as the fluid presses against the diaphragm.